capistrano-plugins/capistrano-postgresql/README.md

 on your system.
 Normally the default is fine, but for instance on FreeBSD the default prostgres user is `pgsql`.

+* `set :pg_system_db`<br/>
+Default `postgres`.
+Set this if the system database don't have the standard name.
+Usually there should be no reason to change this from the default.

 `database.yml` template-only settings:

 * `set :pg_pool`<br/>